isabelc/edd-software-specs/readme.txt

 == Changelog ==

 = 1.9 =
+* BREAKING CHANGE - Removed the eddss_add_specs_table_row hook in favor of an easier way to add custom fields to the specs box.
+See http://isabelcastillo.com/docs/how-do-i-add-a-row-to-the-specs-display-table
 * Fix - Only show the sidebar widget on single downloads.
 * Tweak - Synced the duplicate HTML into one external function.